ros4hri/hri_person_manager/README.md

-This node subscribes to the `/humans/candidate_matches` topic (of type [hri_msgs/IdsMatch.msg](https://github.com/ros4hri/hri_msgs/blob/master/msg/IdsMatch.msg) and creates a Bayesian graph with each detected features (face, body, voice) or persons.
-The weight of each edge is computed as `log(1/p)` with `p` the probability associated to the face/body/voice/person match.
+This node subscribes to the `/humans/candidate_matches` topic (of type [hri_msgs/IdsMatch.msg](https://github.com/ros4hri/hri_msgs/blob/master/msg/IdsMatch.msg) and creates a probablisitic graph with each detected features (face, body, voice) or persons.
+Features are considered to be linked if the likelihood of their connection is above the `humans/match_threshold` parameter.

-For each person, it then looks for the 'shortest path' (using the Djisktra algorithm) linking the person to a face/body/voice, and consider them to be linked if the resulting probability is above the `humans/match_threshold` parameter.
+It then looks for a partition of that graph such that:
+- each subgraph is connected
+- each subgraph has at most one feature of each type
+- the overall likelihood of associations is maximised

 See [doc/ALGORITHM.md](doc/ALGORITHM.md) for details.